madetech/learn/core-skills/infrastructure/README.md

 ### Provider requirements

-There are certain providers, usually PaaS only providers, that do not offer the functionality we require for testing people on all the above aspects.
+There are certain providers, usually PaaS only providers, that do not offer the the functionality we require for testing people on all the above aspects.

 As such, we recommend avoiding solutions that hide: